Staff profile - Linda Hobbs

 2012 National Partnership (Teacher Quality, Supply and Retention) Initiatives (TQNP).
 Funded by DEECD.

-2013 School-based pedagogies and partnerships in primary science teacher edcuation: Science Teacher Education Partnerships in Science (STEPS).
-PIs: Linda Hobbs, Coral Campbell, Gail Chittleborough, Sandra Herbert.
+2012-2014 School-based pedagogies and partnerships in primary science teacher edcuation: Science Teacher Education Partnerships in Science (STEPS).
+PIs: Linda Hobbs (Lead), Coral Campbell, Gail Chittleborough, Sandra Herbert.
 Funded by Office for Learning and Teaching.
 In association with Jeff Kind (RMIT), Christine Redman (University of Melbourne), John Kenny (University of Tasmania), Mellita Jones (ACU).

-2013 Teaching Out-of-field: Preparing Adaptable Teachers.
-CIs: Linda Hobbs, Coral Campbell.
+2013-2014 Teaching Out-of-field: Preparing Adaptable Teachers.
+CIs: Linda Hobbs (Lead), Coral Campbell.
 Funded by Deakin's Central Research Grants.

 Qualitative research methodologies